The Seven Deadly Sins the Movie: Prisoners of the Sky: Production

 It is directed by Yasuto Nishikata and written by Makoto Uezu, featuring an original story by Nakaba Suzuki and Noriyuki Abe serving as chief director.
 The other main staff members returned from the anime series to reprise their roles in the film.
 The movie features three original characters called Solaad, Ellatte, and Bellion.
+Solaad and Ellate's character designs are inspired by the original designs of Meliodas and Elizabeth in the manga's scrapped first chapter.

 Release

-Prisoners of the Sky was released in theaters in Japan on August 18, 2018 and in South Korea on November 29, 2018.
+Prisoners of the Sky was released in theaters in Japan on August 18, 2018, and in South Korea on November 29, 2018.
 The release of DVD and blu-ray in Japan by A-1 Pictures is scheduled for February 27, 2019 as per official site.
 A dubbed version by Netflix was released worldwide on December 31, 2018.

 Reception

 Critical reception

 Kim Morrissy of Anime News Network rated "B−" for Prisoners of the Sky by praising for best action animation & choreography in the series, great use of comic relief characters, some clever uses of the series lore but criticized for lackluster story & side characters underdevelopment.
 Morrissy concluded, "All in all, The Seven Deadly Sins: Prisoners of the Sky is a serviceably popcorn film that delivers about as much as you'd reasonably expect from a shonen filler film."